Permutation-Avoiding FFT-Based Convolution: Conclusion

 The practical impact extends beyond our specific implementation.
 We demonstrate that the permutation-avoiding approach generalizes to mixed-radix, prime factor, and other Cooley-Tukey variants, making it applicable to production FFT libraries.
-Our modular implementation architecture, which cleanly separates permutation and butterfly operations, enables precise performance analysis and could inform the design of next-generation FFT libraries.
+Our modular implementation architecture, which cleanly separates permutation and butterfly operations, enables precise performance analysis and could inform the design of next-generation discrete convolution kernels.

 Several directions for future work emerge from this analysis.
 First, the integration of permutation-avoiding techniques with advanced optimization strategies such as cache blocking, vectorization, and multi-threading remains unexplored.
 In particular, our multi-dimensional implementations could benefit significantly from blocking strategies that process multiple rows or columns simultaneously, improving cache locality and reducing the gather-scatter overhead that currently limits 2D and 3D performance.
+Multi-dimensional data transpositions can also be made more efficient.
 Second, the extension to mixed-radix and other FFT frameworks could broaden applicability.
 Third, the potential for hardware-specific optimizations, particularly for architectures with different cache hierarchies or specialized memory access patterns, warrants investigation.
+Finally, it could be interesting to compare permutation-avoiding implementations with the type of code optimization achievable using the SPIRAL framework~\cite{franchetti_spiral_2018}.

-Our results suggest that developers of high-performance FFT libraries should consider supporting permutation-avoiding convolution kernels, particularly for applications involving repeated convolutions with fixed filters.
-The consistent performance improvements demonstrated across different problem sizes and dimensions, combined with the broad applicability to existing FFT frameworks, make this a compelling addition to the computational toolkit for signal processing, scientific computing, and machine learning applications.
+Our results suggest that developers of high-performance FFT libraries should consider supporting permutation-avoiding convolution kernels.
+The performance improvements demonstrated across different problem sizes and dimensions, combined with the applicability to existing FFT frameworks, make this a compelling addition to the computational toolkit for signal processing, scientific computing, and machine learning applications.

 This work reinforces the importance of considering memory hierarchy effects alongside computational complexity in algorithm design.
 As the gap between processor and memory performance continues to widen, techniques that minimize memory movement while preserving computational correctness become increasingly valuable for achieving optimal performance in numerical computing.